canonical/snapd/docs/rest.md

       be rolled back to the version specified as a value to this entry.
     * `update_available`: if present and not empty, it means the snap can be updated to the version specified as a value to this entry.
+    * `channel`: which channel the package is currently tracking.
 * `paging`
     * `count`: the number of snaps on this page
     * `page`: the page number, starting from `0`